 In 1968, OMV became the first Western company to sign a long-term natural gas purchasing contract with the USSR.
 From the start of supplies to January 1, 2016, Austria received over 190 bcm of Russian natural gas, including 4.40 bcm in 2015.

-The ongoing liberalization of the Austrian gas market and the restructuring of OMV AG activities in its natural gas trade resulted in the parties concluding an agreement stating that instead of the OMV Gas International company, the future Russian gas purchases would be made through EconGas.
+Due to Austrian gas market deregulation and the restructuring of OMV AG natural gas trade operations, the parties concluded an agreement that EconGas would replace OMV Gas International as the purchaser of Russian gas.